lconcia/life_sciences_ml_at_tacc/docs/section3/intro_to_cnn.rst

 **1. Loss of Spatial Information**:
 ANNs treat input data as flat vectors, disregarding the spatial relationships present in the image.
 For instance, when flattening a 28x28 pixel image into a 1D array of 784 pixels, important spatial information is lost.
-This means that an ANN might struggle to recognize features like the curves or straight linesof the digit '5'.
+This means that an ANN might struggle to recognize features like the curves or straight lines of the digit '5'.

 .. figure:: ./images/flatten-MNIST.gif
     :width: 400px